enanablancaynumeros/company_test_5/README.md

 Describe how you would extend the solution to be able to support different billing plans like prepaid and fixed amount per month.

-## How to run
+## How to run the API

-Having docker and docker-compose (1.29.2) installed run `make build up` to get the API running in the forefront.
+Having docker and docker-compose (1.29.2) installed run `make up` to get the API running in the forefront.
 By default, it won't have any data, and there are no endpoints to create customers and phones associated.
-To be able to interact with the API, you can run `make generate_fixtures` and then go to `http://localhost:8000/docs` and use the swagger helpers or use the endpoints directly as follows:
+To be able to interact with the API, you can run `make fixtures` and then go to `http://localhost:8000/docs` and use the swagger helpers or use the endpoints directly as follows:

 ```bash